CarloDiCastelnuovo/SC-exam/README.md

 Tests that with a build-in DataFrame with 3 out of 4 close points the get_close_points() function collect them correctly.

 - **3. test_k_means_cluster():**
+Test that a cluster label for every dataframe point is generated for both methods.

 - **4. test_gmm_cluster():**
 Test that a cluster label for every dataframe point is generated for both methods.